Measuring dark energy with expansion and growth: Reconstructions with current data

 \section{Reconstructions with current data}

-We use the `Humble Code for Gaussian Processes' that we have made publicly available\footnote{ \url{https://github.com/louisperenon/HCGP}}.
-This code is able to compute automatically any combinations of kernels and their derivatives since it uses the python package SymPy.
+We use the `Humble Code for Gaussian Processes' that we have made publicly available.\footnote{ \url{https://github.com/louisperenon/HCGP}} This code is able to compute automatically any combinations of kernels and their derivatives since it uses the python package SymPy.
 The first step to obtain the dark energy equations of state is to reconstruct the functions $H$ and $f$ with GP.
 We probe how robust the reconstructions are by looking at dependence on priors and assumptions, in order ensure that our conclusions are as agnostic as possible.
 Robustness tends to apply when the data is numerous and precise, an assumption that might not apply to current data.

 For $H(z)$, we use cosmic chronometer (CC) data, via the compilation in Appendix A of \cite{Bernardo:2021cxi}.
-We choose not to use the BAO data here, since they are less model independent, requiring a prior on the sound horizon at recombination in order to be converted into measurements of $H(z)$.
+We choose not to use the BAO data here, since they are less model-independent, requiring a prior on the sound horizon at recombination in order to be converted into measurements of $H(z)$.
 The $f(z)$ data are from \cite{Avila:2022xad}, a compilation obtained from different tracers.
 This compilation contains only uncorrelated data and direct measurements of $f(z)$.
+We restrict all datasets to $z \le 1$ in order to consider only the redshift range where data on both $f$ and $H$ are the most available.

 As a first step, we explore the dependency of our results on the choice of priors for the means of the reconstructed functions.
 We choose not to enforce any mean prior on $H$ and $f$.
 However, we also considered the case where predictions on these functions inferred from Planck data (within the $\Lambda$CDM model) are used as mean priors.
 We find that this produces negligible differences with the null prior case.